lanzhou-psy/personal-page/_pages/about.md

 <span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;"> For my Master's thesis, I conducted research on ***the Neuro-Mechanism of Reward Representation Maintenance in Schizophrenia and Schizotypy using task-based fMRI***, supervised by Dr. [Chao Yan](https://scholar.google.com/citations?user=fMJTuuEAAAAJ&hl=en), and Dr. Zhaoxin Wang.
 This research aimed to understand the **anhedonia** symptoms in schizophrenia and schizotypy, which contributed to the broader field of negative symptoms.</span><br>

-<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">From 2013 to 2017, I pursued a **combined Bachelor program in Public Health/Nursing** at Shanghai Jiao Tong University.
+<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;"> From 2013 to 2017, I pursued a **combined Bachelor program in Public Health/Nursing** at Shanghai Jiao Tong University.
 Throughout my studies, I received comprehensive training in various disciplines, including **Biomedical Sciences, Biostatistics, Epidemiology, Health Promotion, Health Management, and Clinical Nursing Practices**.
-In 2014, I chose **Psychology** as my minor due to strong interests in brain and mental health.</span><br>
+From 2014 to 2017, I studied **Psychology** as my second major due to strong interests in brain and mental health.</span><br>

-<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">During my Bachelor's program, I actively engaged in two projects.
-One project involved **modeling the deposition of air pollutants (PM 2.5)** in the respiratory system and exploring its damage on the cardiovascular system among marathon athletes.
-Another project was inverstigating the turnover intention among nurses in long-term care in Shanghai.</span><br>
+<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">During my Bachelor's program, I actively engaged in the project **modeling the deposition of air pollutants (PM 2.5)** in the respiratory system and exploring its damage on the cardiovascular system among marathon athletes.</span><br>

 ### In Industy

-<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">From 2020 to 2021, I had the opportunity to work as a **Medical Affairs Intern at Pfizer** for 8 months.
-During my internship, I provided valuable academic support for antibiotics products, specifically Cefoperazone-Sulbactam and Ceftazidime-Avibactam.
+<span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">From 2020 to 2021, I worked as a **Medical Affairs Intern at Pfizer** for 8 months.
+During my internship, I provided academic support for antibiotics products, specifically Cefoperazone-Sulbactam and Ceftazidime-Avibactam.
 Additionally, I assisted to do **policy research** related to volume-based procurement in China.</span><br>

 <span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 1.0;">From 2017 to 2018, I served as a **Medical Affairs Assistant at Chisie pharmaceutical company**.
-In this role, I was responsible for Drug Safety of Respiratory & Neonatal drugs, and diligently reported Adverse Events to the Food and Drug Administration (FDA).</span><br>
+I was responsible for Drug Safety of Respiratory & Neonatal drugs, and diligently reported Adverse Events to the Food and Drug Administration (FDA).</span><br>